 Introduction to Types of Horses and Their Events

 Thoroughbred racing is often considered the most famous form of horse racing, especially from a gambling perspective.
-The major horse events and races such as The English Derby, Grand National, Kentucky Derby and Cheltenham Gold Cup are known the world over.

 This is not to say other types of equestrian sport aren’t attractive to betters and fans too, though; it all depends on what you find most enjoyable to watch.